robincodex/solid-panorama/README.md

 function MyButton({ className, ...props }: MyButtonProps) {
     const [local, others] = splitProps(props, ['children']);
-    const resolved = children(() => local.children);
+    // Note that if your children have a fixed layout and are not changing, you should use `{local.children}` directly. const resolved = children(() => local.children);

     createEffect(() => {